PhHermann/LDJump/README.md

 ## Usage

-After loading the Package in the Workspace one can use the main function *LDJump* in order to estimate the variable recombination rate for the population of interest.
+After loading the package in the workspace one can use the main function *LDJump* in order to estimate the variable recombination rate for the population of interest.
 We recommend to use **LDJump** with the population in *fasta*-Format.
 Alternatively, restructuring of *vcf*-Files is also possible with a implemented function *vcfR_to_fasta*.
 Therefore, we used the reference sequence from <http://phase3browser.1000genomes.org/Homo_sapiens> for our example:

 ```R
 require(LDJump)